denten-books/plain-text/4-screen.md

 media, film and text, we must carefully peel apart the layers of the visible image to reveal the mechanics of projection.

-Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher-level functions of aesthetic judgment.
+Second, it seems that the material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher-level functions of aesthetic judgment.
 Perception of quality in a given recorded performance drifts with the vagrancies of encoding.
 "Good acting" inexplicably falls apart with the introduction of extra frames.
 This should worry the critic unfamiliar with the artifacts of digital conversion.
 Even upon an introductory examination of the soap opera effect, we found sensory glitches and distortions which affect the coupling between organ and device.
 In fact, the illusion of cinematic motion in itself takes advantage of the idiosyncratic particularities of human vision, evolved to perceive smooth lateral motion and limited by image persistence.
 A more perfected visual apparatus would perceive flicker at much higher rates and have no persistence visual trail artifacts.

 Finally, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of innate